pladd22/BIFX551-1/Kendrick_week_1_Intro.md

   * Finding a way to link biormakers to disease states
   * Increase pay from wet lab work

+  The image below is the difference between a normal brain and someone who has CTE.

   ![CTE](/CTE.png)

 number |Reasons why to program